Consensys/aragon-daotemplates-audit-report-2019-08/README.md

 ![setup](./diagrams/reputation_perms.png)

 This template shares its security properties and actors with the `Company` template.
-The main difference is that tokens are not transferable and represent the members reputation in the DAO.
-Token amount per member is not limited.
-Any member can create votes in the system.
+The main difference is that tokens are not transferable and represent each member's reputation in the DAO.
+Token amount per address is not limited.
+Any member can create votes in the DAO.

 #### Membership Template

 ![setup](./diagrams/membership_perms.png)

 This template shares its security properties and actors with the `Company` template.
-A main difference is that tokens are not transferable and DAO TokenHolders are limited to one token per holder.
+A main difference is that tokens are not transferable and DAO token holders are limited to one token per address.
 Every member's voice has the same weight in the voting application and any member can create votes.

 ##### Company-Board Template

 ![setup](./diagrams/company-board_perms.png)

-This DAO template is based on split responsibilities where a Board of members steers the company and is allowed to perform certain DAO related actions on their own without having to ask shareholders governed by a Board member voting decision.
-The shareholders are a controlling instance.
-Only Board members are allowed to create votes to perform actions that are governed by the shareholders voting application.
-Shareholders cannot create their own votes and are purely reactive on whatever decision the Board might come up with.
+This DAO template is based on split responsibilities where a Board steers the company and is allowed to perform certain DAO-related actions on their own (through Board-approved voting decisions) without having to ask shareholders.
+The shareholders are the controlling party for most actions but are purely reactionary to the Board as only the Board members are allowed to create new shareholder votes.

-Board Tokens are basically membership tokens where every board member is limited to one token that is not transferable.
+Board tokens are basically membership tokens where every board member is limited to one token that is not transferable.
 Share token holders can hold any amount of tokens, freely transfer and exchange them similar to the `Company` template.

 ##### Actors

 The relevant actors are as follows:

-* `DAO-Template maintainer` -  deploys and configures the template contract.
+* `Template maintainer` -  deploys and configures the template contract.
 Is in control of factories used to deploy a new DAO.
 * `deployer` - interacts with the `company` template to deploy a new DAO.
+* `Boardmember` - individual members holding Board tokens
-* `BOARD member` - steers the company.
+* `BOARD` - `Boardmember`'s voting application that steers the company.
-* `Shareholder` - are a controlling instance. they cannot initiate changes and completely rely on the `BOARD` to suggest changes.
+* `Shareholder` - are the controlling party for most actions.
+They cannot initiate changes and completely rely on `Boardmember`s to suggest changes.
 * `Employee` - is an account set-up for payroll in the Payroll application.
-* `EmployeeManagerOrVotingBOARD` - is either the DAO Stakeholders represented by the voting application or a designated account in charge of managing employees and their salary.
+* `EmployeeManagerOrBoardVoting` - is either the DAO's boardmembers represented by their voting application or a designated account in charge of managing employees and their salary.
 * `PriceFeedProvider` - Payroll price feed provider.

 ##### Trust Model

 In any smart contract system, it's important to identify what trust is expected/required between various actors.
 For this audit, we established the following trust model:

-* `DAO-Template maintainer` is a trusted entity.
+* `Template maintainer` is a trusted entity.
 * The `deployer` initially deploys the DAO and transfers `APP_MANAGEMENT` and `CREATE_PERMISSION` permissions to the `BOARD` voting application.
   * Having `APP_MANAGEMENT` permissions that are only governed by the board while all other permissions are under control of shareholders might allow a malicious `BOARD` to update applications in order to completely bypass shareholders and take over the DAO.
-  * `CREATE_PERMISSON` allows a malicious `BOARD` to take ownership of unassigned and unburned permissions and potentially elevate their privileges bypassing shareholder control to take over the DAO.
+  * `CREATE_PERMISSON` allows a malicious `BOARD` to take ownership of unassigned and unburned permissions and potentially elevate their privileges, bypassing shareholder control to take over the DAO.
 Please refer to the diagram for a list of un-assigned permissions.

-* `BOARD members` are in charge of configuring the payroll application. `Board members` can transfer Payroll permissions without control from shareholders.
+* `BOARD members` are in charge of configuring the Payroll application. `Board members` can transfer Payroll permissions without control from shareholders.
-* `BOARD members` define `EmployeeManagerOrVotingBOARD`.
+* `BOARD members` define `EmployeeManagerOrBoardVoting`.
-* `EmployeeManagerOrVotingBOARD` can drain funds from the Vault if Payroll would be set up correctly with Finance to execute immediate payments by adding an address as an employee, setting a salary that is high enough but still in the Finance periods budget (with enough funds in the vault) and having the employee interact with Payroll to pay out the salary.
+* `EmployeeManagerOrBoardVoting` can drain funds from the Vault if Payroll would be set up correctly with Finance to execute immediate payments by adding an address as an employee, setting a salary that is high enough but still in the Finance periods budget (with enough funds in the vault) and having the employee interact with Payroll to pay out the salary.
 * `Employees` can call arbitrary addresses via `Payroll.forward(evmscript)` (Finance is blacklisted)
 * `Employee` may use Payrolls forwarding functionality to proxy calls to arbitrary accounts in an attempt to hide potentially malicious activity.
 * Both `Employees` and the DAO have to trust the `PriceFeedProvider` to receive fair exchange rates.
 * Payroll currently has no permissions on Finance to create payments.
 Employees therefore cannot call `payday` to receive their salary.
 It is important to make sure that Employees are not allowed to call Finance via `Payroll.forward(evmscript)` or otherwise Payroll might be bypassed and funds might be lost.

-* Each `BOARD member`'s voice has the same weight in votes.
+* Each `Boardmember`'s voice has the same weight in votes.
-* `BOARD members` can call arbitrary addresses via `TokenManager_BOARD.forward(evmscript)` (e.g. in a malicious way in an attempt to cover their tracks when interacting with a third party contract)
+* `Boardmembers` can call arbitrary addresses via `TokenManager_BOARD.forward(evmscript)` (e.g. in a malicious way in an attempt to cover their tracks when interacting with a third party contract)
-* `BOARD members` can create votes on the boards voting application.
+* `Boardmembers` can create votes on the `BOARD`'s voting application.
-* `BOARD members` can create votes on the shareholders voting application.
+* `Boardmembers` can create votes on the `Shareholder`'s voting application.
-* `BOARD members` may also be shareholders in the DAO and therefore also have a stake in votes they propose to shareholders.
+* `Boardmembers` may also be a `Shareholder` in the DAO and therefore also have a stake in votes they propose to `Shareholder`s.
-* `BOARD members` may create a benign looking votes with a malicious script that is being executed when the vote passes (to trick other `BOARD members` or `Shareholders`).
+* `Boardmembers` may create a benign looking votes with a malicious script that is being executed when the vote passes (to trick other `Boardmembers` or `Shareholders`).
-* `BOARD members` may propose to shareholders the addition of an unsafe EVMScriptExecutor that allows them to bypass shareholders.
+* `Boardmembers` may propose to `Shareholder`s the addition of an unsafe `EVMScriptExecutor` that allows them to bypass `Shareholder`s.
-* `BOARD members` may drain funds from the vault bypassing finance by interacting with `Agent.forward()` or `Agent.execute()`.
+* `Boardmembers` may drain funds from the Vault bypassing Finance by interacting with `Agent.forward` or `Agent.execute`.
-* `Shareholders` cannot intervene if everyone on the board is malicious as only the board member can propose changes.
+* `Shareholders` cannot intervene if every `Boardmember` is malicious as only a `Boardmember` can propose changes.
-* `Shareholders` control `BOARD membership` by minting or burning tokens to accounts.
-However, their control is passive and can only be executed if a `BOARD member` proposes the addition or eviction of new `BOARD members`.
+* `Shareholders` control `BOARD` membership by minting or burning tokens to accounts.
+However, their control is passive and can only be executed if a `BOARD member` proposes the addition or eviction of new `BOARD` members.

 * `Shareholders` can call arbitrary addresses via `TokenManager_Share.forward(evmscript)` (e.g. in a malicious way in an attempt to cover their tracks when interacting with a third party contract).
 * `Shareholders` can freely transfer, buy and sell tokens to increase their stake.
 * `Shareholders` cannot initiate votes.

-* The DAO business is run by `BOARD members`'s via a central voting application.
+* The "company" is run by `Boardmember`s via a central voting application.
-  * Key properties of the decision making process are the voting applications `support` and `quorum` settings.
-These settings must be aligned with the DAO's audience and number of `BOARD members`'s.
-A combination of `quorum` and `support` that is set too low may leave the DAO vulnerable to minority shareholders and on the other hand setting `support` or `quorum` too high may render the DAO uncontrollable with votes being unable to pass (DoS).
+  * Key properties of the decision making process are the voting applications' `support` and `quorum` settings.
+These settings must be aligned with the DAO's audience and number of `Boardmember`s.
+A combination of `quorum` and `support` that is set too low may leave the DAO vulnerable to minority `Shareholder`s and on the other hand setting `support` or `quorum` too high may render the DAO uncontrollable with votes being unable to pass (DoS).
-  * There is a risk of dead-stake where `BOARD members` hold tokens but abstain from votes.
+  * There is a risk of dead-stake where `Boardmember`s hold tokens but abstain from votes.

 #### Trust Template